Start9Labs/openclaw-startos/docs/instructions.md

 # Instructions for Hello World on StartOS

-A bare bones template for bootstrapping packages for StartOS:
+Hello World is a bare bones template for bootstrapping packages for StartOS.

+## How to use the template

 1. Access [hello-world-startos](https://github.com/Start9Labs/hello-world-startos).